mcbal/deep-implicit-attention/README.md

 Compared to a vanilla softmax attention transformer module, the sum over couplings has been "amortized" and parametrized by an MLP.
 The fixed-point variables z_i's are also fed straight into the feed-forward self-correction term.
-One could feed `spin_mean_mf` instead to fully mimic the residual connection in the explicit MLP-Mixer architecture.
+One could feed the naive mean-field update `g({z_j}) + x_i` instead to fully mimic the residual connection in the explicit MLP-Mixer architecture.

 ### `DEQVanillaSoftmaxAttention`